Zyst/zyst.io/_posts/2017-07-11-how-to-make-visual-studio-code-prettier-in-windows.markdown

 }
 {% endhighlight %}

 I like using toggle there, if you press alt it will open and you can use it.
-If you want it gone for good, by setting the option to `"hidden"` instead of `"toggle"`.
+If you want it gone for good, you can do so by setting the option to `"hidden"` instead of `"toggle"`.

 Now we need to change our title bar to match our theme.
-First we need to know what color we want, so we're going to need the `Menu bar -> Help -> Toggle developer tools`, hope you set that to toggle, otherwise here's a good reason to do so!
+First we need to know what color we want, so we're going to need the `Menu bar -> Help -> Toggle developer tools`, hope you set the menu bar to toggle, otherwise here's a good reason to do so!

 <figure>
   <a href="/assets/images/posts/2017-07-11-how-to-make-visual-studio-code-prettier-in-windows/developer-tools.png" target="_blank">